NiLuJe/FBInk/README.md

 # How do I install this?

-There's a discussion thread open [over here](https://www.mobileread.com/forums/showthread.php?t=299110) on MobileRead, where you'll happen to find standalone binaries.
+For Kobo devices, there's a discussion thread open [over here](https://www.mobileread.com/forums/showthread.php?t=299110) on MobileRead, where you'll happen to find standalone binaries.
 It's purposefully lacking in detailed instructions, because the target audience is mainly developpers and tinkerers.
 Think of this as a safety precaution ;).

+There's also a sister thread for Kindle devices [over here](https://www.mobileread.com/forums/showthread.php?t=299620) where, besides binaries, you'll also find examples of people doing crazy things with it ;).

 As an example of usage in the wild, see [KFMon](https://github.com/NiLuJe/kfmon), where I'm using it to provide visual feedback.